rsmmr/hilti/btest/README.txt

     -F FILTER, --filter=FILTER
         Activates a filter_ defined in the configuration file.

+    -S SUBST, --subst=SUBST
+        Activates a substitution_ defined in the configuration file.

     -t, --tmp-keep
         Does not delete any temporary files created for running the tests (including their outputs).
 By default, the temporary